• Home

 • Ankle Holsters: Convenient But Deadly – Firearms expert Dave Spaulding looks at the ankle holster and what role it may have for law enforcement officers, both on- and off-duty.
 As the title implies, there are some drawbacks to this method of carry.

 • Back Up Gun – You carry one (or two), right?
-If not, please read this article and find the compelling reasons why you should.
+If not, please read this article and find compelling reasons why you should.

 • Carry Enough Gun: Mouseguns – Richard tells us why we should not rely on low power calibers for our back up and off duty guns.